Howard A. Rodman

 As president of the WGAW, Rodman led the union through a tense and ultimately successful negotiation to expand salaries and protections for writers.
 He also founded and continues to chair the Writers Guild Independent Film Writers Committee.
 He has chaired FilmIndependent's Spirit Awards feature film jury and continues as the jury chair of the USC Scripter Awards.

-He is a Fellow of the Los Angeles Institute for the Humanities; a member of the executive committee of the writers' branch of the Academy of Motion Picture Arts and Sciences; a former trustee of the Writers Guild Foundation; and serves on several nonprofit boards, among them PEN/Los Angeles; the Franco-American Cultural Fund; the National Film Preservation Board; Cornell in Hollywood; and the Brown University President's Advisory Panel on the Arts.
+He is a Fellow of the Los Angeles Institute for the Humanities; a member of the National Film Preservation Board; a former trustee of the Writers Guild Foundation, the Actors Fund, and the American Film Institute; and currently serves on several nonprofit boards, among them PEN/Los Angeles; the Franco-American Cultural Fund; Cornell in Hollywood; and the Brown University President's Advisory Panel on the Arts.